matiaskorhonen/alfred-bullet/README.md

   cd $GOPATH/src/github.com/matiaskorhonen/alfred-bullet
   ```

+3. Run `go get` to fetch the dependencies

-3. Make the Alfred extension with `make workflow`
+4. Make the Alfred extension with `make workflow`

-4. Install the workflow from the `build` directory
+5. Install the workflow from the `build` directory

 [go-how]: http://golang.org/doc/code.html